 Prof Sergio Lozano-Perez completed his DPhil in 2002 in the Department of Materials (Oxford University) where he still works.
 He was appointed Professor of Materials in 2015 and is also the George Kelley Fellow in St Edmund’s Hall.
 He used an extended paternity leave when his son was born and benefits from flexible working hours by having a late start in the morning (9:30-10am) and working until later in the afternoon (6-6:30pm).
 He successfully requested his teaching to start after 9:30am, which allows him to take care of his son in the mornings.
 Flexible working hours also allow him to modify his working hours when needed (e.g. to drop or pick-up his son from school).

-In my role as PA to Head of Department and Communications Officer I come into contact with a lot of people, both face-to-face and via social media and internal communications, so I leapt at the chance to attend a Stonewall ‘Allies’ training session during February 2017 to help me understand the many issues facing our LGBT+ friends and colleagues on a daily basis, and to try and do what I can to improve how I personally interact with people - and to a greater extent the language employed for internal and external communications - all with the aim of helping everyone enjoy equality in the department.
+In my role as EA to the Joint Heads of Department & Communications Officer, I come into contact with a lot of people, both face-to-face and via social media and internal communications, so I leapt at the chance to attend a Stonewall ‘Allies’ training session during February 2017 to help me understand the many issues facing our LGBT+ friends and colleagues on a daily basis, and to try and do what I can to improve how I personally interact with people - and to a greater extent the language employed for internal and external communications - all with the aim of helping everyone enjoy equality in the department.

 During my youth there were few LGBT+ role models around.
 I certainly never met any in my school when section 28 was in force.
 I assumed that it was not ok to be transgender and as a result my mental health suffered, resulting in severe depression and suicidal thoughts that continued until I transitioned.
 When I finally came out as transgender I was met with absolute acceptance.
 As a trans-woman I secured a position with the Department of Materials and became the vice-chair of the University’s LGBT+ Advisory Group.
 I was also a member of the Out in Oxford project, the legacy of which we are working to continue.
 Once living my life authentically my mental health improved significantly showing that it really can get better.